Setting up the Harvest + Forecast integration

-Note: In order to see your budget predictions, Harvest projects need to be set to bill by Person hourly rate or Project hourly rate.
+Note: In order to see your budget predictions, Harvest projects need to be set to bill by Person billable rate or Project billable rate.

 Once your projects are linked, you can get to work.
 Plan your time in Forecast and track your time in Harvest, and you’ll get immediate results.